Aboud El Zomor: Release

 El Zomor was released in March 2011 after the 2011 Egyptian revolution.
 In a televised interview at his home on 23 March 2011, he formally apologized to the Egyptian people for the Sadat assassination, but without remorse, his reason being that it had been a mistake in providing the conditions which had brought Hosni Mubarak to power for 30 years.
 Zomor describes the Islamist movement he founded as the "first line of defence" of Egyptian society and although linked with violence in the past, believes that the 2011 protests showed that change can occur without war.
 He has said "Violence breeds violence" and that "We loved Egypt and we wanted good for it.
 Today, we love Egypt and we want good for it".
 El Zomor now states that he supports rights for all, including the Christian minority, declaring past militancy a result of state oppression.

 Writing

 While in prison he co-authored a document with Tarek El Zomor entitled al-Badil al-Thalith bayna al-Istibdad wa-al-Istislam (The Third Alternative between Despotism and Surrender) which was published by the Egyptian newspaper al-Shuruq in late August and early September 2009.
-On 8 January 2011 Aboud El Zomor stated in an interview with Shorouk News that: "Sadats assassination happened against our plans, our plans was to make a revolution in civil way without blood but Sadat arrested every one in September 1981 so we had to move quickly and kill him, when they suggested to kill Sadat I refused and suggested to attack prison to free the political prisoners with a plan to change Sadat without blood in 1984, but they refused so I had to listen to the majority and we killed Sadat."
+On 8 January 2011 Aboud El Zomor stated in an interview with Shorouk News that: "Sadat's assassination happened against our plans, our plans was to make a revolution in civil way without blood, but Sadat arrested every one in September 1981, so we had to move quickly and kill him, when they suggested to kill Sadat, I refused and suggested to attack prison to free the political prisoners with a plan to change Sadat without blood in 1984, but they refused so I had to listen to the majority and we killed Sadat."